-Part of the former State Hospital complex acquired in 1972, this renovated building is used by Creative Services on the first level, Video Services on the second level and eCampus on the third level.
+Part of the former State Hospital complex acquired in 1972, this renovated building is used by University Communications & Marketing on the first level, Video Services on the second level and eCampus on the third level.

 Built and used as the campus gymnasium from 1918 to 1961, this building was used for offices and classes until 1995 when a classroom addition was built.
-The original building was renovated in 1996 and now houses offices for the Dean of Natural and Social Sciences and the Departments of Sociology, Geography and Earth Science; History; and Psychology.
+The original building was renovated in 1996 and now houses the Departments of Sociology, Geography and Earth Science; History; and Psychology.

 Cushing Health, Physical Education and Recreation Facility

 Originally constructed in 1961, this facility has undergone extensive renovation.
-The renovated building houses classrooms, offices, laboratories, locker facilities, an indoor running track, racquetball, tennis, basketball and volleyball courts, weight area and swimming pool.
+The renovated building houses classrooms, offices, laboratories, locker facilities, an indoor running track, racquetball, tennis, basketball and volleyball courts.
 These facilities service recreation and intramural programs in addition to space for intercollegiate athletic teams and the Department of Kinesiology and Sport Sciences.

-This brick structure houses offices and work areas for Facilities Management and Planning and Police and Parking Services.
+This brick structure houses offices and work areas for Facilities Management and Planning and UNK Police.

 Fine Arts Building

-This building houses the department of Music, Theatre and Dance and the office of the Dean of Fine Arts and Humanities.
+This building houses the department of Music, Theatre and Dance.
 It opened in January, 1970, and in 1979 a wing was added to house the Department of Art and Design and the Walker Art Gallery.
 The Fine Arts Recital Hall and Miriam Drake Theatre on the first level and the Studio Theatre on the lower level provide space for student and faculty performances.